Best Man·April 2026·8 min read·By the GroomSpeak team

 The test is: would this be funny if someone else said it?
 If yes, you're safe.
 If the laugh only works because you're brothers and everyone knows you're going to kick each other's asses later, it's too much.

 Also ask: does this story need to be about his failure?
 Or can it be about his weirdness?
 You can make fun of his music taste forever.
 You can't make fun of his actual failures without it landing differently than a cousin or friend doing the same thing.
+If you're worried the emotion of the day will get to you before you finish, the how not to cry during a wedding speech guide covers the specific techniques that work.

 The best man speech for a brother is deeply personal.
 GroomSpeak helps you translate what you're thinking into words that land.
 Build a speech that sounds like you, not like you're reading someone else's advice on how brothers talk.